 Return of Title IV Funds

 Withdrawing (or stopping attendance) may result in financial debt for you to repay and may also make you ineligible for future financial aid (including loans) due to a lack of academic progress.
-We strongly urge you to consult with an academic advisor, a counselor, or a Rogue Central Specialist to help you with decisions about withdrawing.
+We strongly urge you to consult with an academic advisor, a counselor, or contact your Financial Aid Advisor to help you with decisions about withdrawing.